Psychological Healing

 (Diary, 381)

-So yes, the Church does have a long shadow, but it’s the shadow of disobedience cast by both men and women.
+The Church does have a long shadow, but it’s the shadow of disobedience cast by both men and women who have fallen into apostasy.
 We have liberal priests who stab Christ in the back right at the altar, and we have heretical bishops who feed their flocks to the wolves.
-But do you really believe that feminist teachers in Catholic schools today who attempt to convert vulnerable young girls to unchaste lifestyles are any less culpable than other pedophiles?
-Do you really believe that women who renounce their proper femininity—that is, their place in their families as humble, obedient, and courageous defenders of the true Faith for their children, in imitation of the Blessed Virgin—are any less culpable than other pedophiles?
+But do you really believe that feminist teachers in Catholic schools today who attempt to convert vulnerable young girls to unchaste lifestyles are without blame?
+Do you really believe that women who renounce their proper femininity—that is, their place in their families as modest, humble, obedient, and courageous defenders of the true Faith for their children, in imitation of the Blessed Virgin—are without blame?
 What would Christ say about that?

 The great mystics (beginning with Saint Paul himself), quoted throughout this website, spoke in unquestioning obedience to the divine authority of Scripture and Tradition.
 What do those who dissent from the true Faith have to stand on besides the empty mistakes of their own humanistic liberalism?
 Heretics who claim to be Catholic are legion, but if they think that sawing off the limb on which they stand can make the rest of the tree fall over, they are in for a very, very big surprise.

 Even pedophiles who repent sincerely can be forgiven by God.
-And even if they don’t repent, we can still forgive them.
+Moreover, even if they don’t repent, we can still forgive them.

 What about the sin that cannot be forgiven?
 Well, when Jesus said that “blasphemy against the Spirit will not be forgiven” (cf. Matthew 12:31-32; Mark 3:28-30; Luke 12:10) he spoke to the fact that attributing to Satan—or to mere human activity—the workings of the Spirit of God is its own act of denying the healing and mercy that Christ brought to us.